Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Though few tourists in the United Kingdom venture farther into Wales than Cardiff or Swansea, the northern part of the country is full of rugged landscapes, bustling towns, and quaint seaside communities that richly reward the intrepid traveller with beautiful sights and fun activities.
+Though few tourists in the United Kingdom venture further into Wales than Cardiff or Swansea, the northern part of the country is full of rugged landscapes, bustling towns, and quaint seaside communities that richly reward the intrepid traveller with beautiful sights and fun activities.

 The northern region of Wales is steeped in centuries of history and used to be known as the Kingdom of Gwynedd; it was the last region of Wales to surrender independence and to this day remains the stronghold of Welsh identity and the Welsh language.
 In addition to this cultural wealth, the region is known for its rural natural beauty and protected wilderness areas and is a wonderful destination for those wanting an active cycling or hiking holiday.